web-design-and-development-at-tstc/wdd-virtualbox/imed2349/ssh_windows.md

-# Using SSH to Connect to Server Remotely - Windows 10
+# Using SSH to Connect to a Server Remotely - Windows 10

 ## Verify SSH Status